MachineLemonade/docs/docs/getting-started.md

 Welcome to Astronomer Cloud Edition.

-We're here to help you kick the ground running.
+We're here to help you hit the ground running.

 ## Start Your Trial